vaishdho1/Model-Serving-System/README.md

 Language Models (LLMs).
 The design separates the data plane from the control plane: a C++ HTTP proxy handles client traffic and token streaming, while Python coordinates deployments, routing, health, and lifecycle.
 Built with **gRPC** for internal communication and **HTTP** for client interfaces, the system delivers robust fault tolerance, automatic restart capabilities, and flexible deployment options while successfully handling **1000+ concurrent users** with **100+ RPS sustained throughput**.

 ## What’s new
-- C++ HTTP proxy replacing the Python proxy, providing lower overhead, faster time‑to‑first‑token, and steadier tail latency under load.
+- C++ HTTP proxy replacing the Python proxy, providing lower overhead, faster time to first token, and steadier tail latency under load.
 - Replica split: a C++ gRPC front (`replica_server.cc`) handles networking and streaming, while Python (`add_replica.py`) runs vLLM.
 This avoids GIL/event‑loop contention and scales concurrent streams more predictably.
 - Clear planes: a direct data path (proxy → replica) for token streaming, and a control path (head controller → scheduler) for lifecycle, routing, and health.
 - Improved observability: expanded Prometheus metrics at proxy and replica layers for capacity and SLO tracking.